tiptapinc/zerog/README.rst

         The number of intervals for completeness tracking that will occur between start and end.
 For example, a job with 5 equal steps might have 5 intervals with a start of 0.0 and an end of 1.0.

-    Set up job log to be able to track completeness in set intervals.

 *increment_completeness()*
     Use together with ``track_completeness`` to take advantage of automatic completeness calculations.
 Each call to ``increment_completeness`` will increment the current interval for a job's completeness.

     Defaults to :code:`start=0.0`, :code:`end=1.0`, :code:`interval=1`.

 *info(msg)*
+    Record a message on a job.

     :msg:
         string

         Message to be associated with the job.
 This message will be saved to the job datastore entry along with a timestamp.

-    Record a message on a job.

 *error_log_only(msg)*
+    Log an error that occurred during execution of the job.
+This error will stop immediate execution of the job, but will allow the job to be requeued for further retries.

     :msg:
         string

         Error message to be logged.
 This message will not be associated with the job datastore entry.

-    Log an error that occurred during execution of the job.
-This error will stop immediate execution of the job, but will allow the job to be requeued for further retries.

 *error_continue(errorCode, msg)*
-    :errorCode:
-        int

-        Error code for this particular error.
-    :msg:
-        string

-        Message to be associated with the job.
-This message will be saved to the job datastore entry along with a timestamp.

     Record an error on a job.
 This error will stop immediate execution of the job, but will allow the job to be requeued for further retries.

-*error_finish(errorCode, msg)*
     :errorCode:
         int